 4 | Readability

 Your resume readability does not have to be determined by you and a trusted colleague anymore.
-You can measure your resumes’ readability using our readability tools.
-This tool can help you calculate things like readability scores, keyword densities, syllable counts, and it can even spot your clichés.
+You can measure your resumes’ readability using Readable's readability tools.
+We can help you calculate things like your resume's readability scores, keyword densities, syllable counts, passive voice, and it can even spot unwanted clichés for you.

 For example, this blog post has: